RFnexus/Retipedia/readme.md

 # Installation
 1. Install the python-libzim package for reading .zim archives:

  `pip install libzim`

-2. Install the BeautifulSoup HTML parser package for converting the HTML from the .zim entry to Micron `pip install beautifulsoup4`
+3. Install the BeautifulSoup HTML parser package for converting the HTML from the .zim entry to Micron

+ `pip install beautifulsoup4`

-3. Move the contents of the git repo to your NomadNet `/pages/` directory
+5. Move the contents of the git repo to your NomadNet `storage/pages/` directory

-4. Ensure all micron files are executable
+6. Ensure all micron files for the project are executable

-5. Modify `settings.py` and configure the archive_path to your .zim archives
+7. Modify `settings.py` and configure the archive_path to point to your .zim archive

 You can download .zim archives provided by the Kiwix project here: https://wiki.kiwix.org/wiki/Content_in_all_languages